nodejs/node-gyp/README.md

 [Microsoft Store](https://apps.microsoft.com/store/search?publisher=Python+Software+Foundation).

 Install tools and configuration manually:
-   * Install Visual C++ Build Environment: [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools)
-   (using "Visual C++ build tools" if using a version older than VS2019, otherwise use "Desktop development with C++" workload) or [Visual Studio Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community)
-   (using the "Desktop development with C++" workload)
+   * Install Visual C++ Build Environment: If using a version older than Visual studio 2019, install [Visual Studio Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools) with the "Visual C++ build tools" option, For Visual Studio 2019 or later, use the "Desktop development with C++" workload.
+You can also use [Visual Studio Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community) with the "Desktop development with C++" workload

    If the above steps didn't work for you, please visit [Microsoft's Node.js Guidelines for Windows](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#compiling-native-addon-modules) for additional tips.